How to REPRODUCe COLOR

-There are billions of colors in existence.
+There are billions of colors.
 From fuchsia pink to lemon yellow, from mint green to cobalt blue, from eggplant purple to ruby red and everything in between.
 A monitor can display 16 million of them, a printer or printing machine can print off thousands.
-When you consider that on average the human eye can distinguish 300 colors and a more practiced eye sees around 1000 colors, then the range of a printing machine is still quite large by comparison.
+When you consider that the human eye can on average distinguish 300 colors and a more practiced eye sees around 1000 colors, then the range of a printing machine is still quite large by comparison.

 Translating RGB into CMYK